medcomdk/dk-medcom-terminology/docs/index.md

 The standard documentation for Terminology includes:
 *	Technical Specifications in terms of the relevant IGs and clinical introduction to the content of the IG.

+The Implementation Guide for Terminology server is under development and will be added soon.

 <!-- ### 1.2 Implementation Guide
 The technical specifications for the Terminology standard are defined in IGs.
 As mentioned previously is the Terminology standard composed by profiles from *NUMBER* IGs and terminology from one IG.
 Links to the IG’s are listed below: